 - JPEG2000 (*.jp2) format

-The photography displayed will be based on the default properties of its original source (ie the original mosaic that the image was taken from).
-To change these default properties, select the 'advanced properties' link to make the appropriate changes.
+- The photography displayed on screen, will be based on the default properties of the source image (ie the original mosaic that the image was taken from).
+To change these ground resolutions, click the 'view advanced output properties' link to make the appropriate changes.

-Changing the default ground measurement of your aerial photography will alter the price and quality of your image.
-There is a limit to the size of aerial imagery that can be purchased online.
+Changing the default Ground Measurement of your aerial photography will alter the price and quality of your image.
+Please note there is a limit to the size of aerial imagery that can be purchased online.
 To find out more, see 'Will the size of the photography that I buy affect how it is delivered?'.
 There is no provision to change the default Datum or Projection.

 - Review the cost of your photography.
 The uncompressed size of your aerial image (in megabytes) will affect the cost.
 Therefore, if the dimensions of your image change, the size (and consequently the cost) of your image requested will all also change.